-During the second fiscal quarter, the Company obtained a waiver from the senior note holder and negotiated an amendment to future covenants.
-As a result of the waiver and amendment, the Company has classified the senior notes with a maturity of greater than 1 year, approximately \$8.5 million, as long-term debt.
-In addition, the Company finalized a new three-year, \$20 million revolving line of credit facility which matures on October 31, 2005.
+During the second fiscal quarter, the Company finalized a new three-year, \$20 million revolving line of credit facility which matures on October 31, 2005.
 In accordance with the loan agreement, the Company has the option of borrowing at the prime interest rate or LIBOR plus an additional "Add-On", between 1% and 2.75%, depending on the Company's Total Funded Debt to EBITDA ratio.
-As of December 31, 2002, the Company had \$10 million outstanding under the facility, borrowed at LIBOR plus 2.75%.
-For the quarter ended December 31, 2002, the Company was in compliance with all of its financial covenants under both agreements.
+As of March 31, 2003, the Company had \$8 million outstanding under the facility, borrowed at LIBOR plus 2.75%.
+For the quarter ended March 31, 2003, the Company was in compliance with all of its financial covenants under both the revolving line of credit and senior note facilities.

-The Company is involved in various stages of investigation relative to hazardous waste sites, two of which are on the United States EPA National Priorities List (Superfund sites).
-The Company's assigned responsibility at each of the Superfund sites is less than 3%.
+The Company is involved in various stages of investigation relative to hazardous waste sites, one of which is on the United States EPA National Priorities List (Superfund sites).
+The Company's assigned responsibility at the Superfund site is less than 3%.
+The Company's involvement in a second Superfund site was settled during the third quarter for an amount less than had been previously reserved.
+The excess reserve of \$100,000 was reversed against cost of sales.

 The Company has also been requested to provide administrative information related to two other potential Superfund sites but has not yet been identified as a potentially responsible party.
 Additionally, the Company is subject to certain product liability matters in the normal course of business.

-At December 31, 2002 the Company has accrued approximately \$632,000, which represents management's best estimate available for possible losses related to these contingencies.
+At March 31, 2003 the Company has accrued approximately \$340,000, which represents management's best estimate available for possible losses related to these contingencies.
 This amount has been provided over the past several years.
 Based on the information available, the Company does not expect that any unrecorded liability related to these matters would materially affect the consolidated financial position, results of operations or cash flows.